toriihq/hapi-front/README.md

 ## About

-hapi-front turns your regular hapi server into a serverless functions, easily deployable on AWS.
+hapi-front turns your regular hapi server into a serverless function, easily deployable on AWS.

 It does so using a translation layer between AWS requests, and regular HTTP requests sent into your hapi server.

+Inspired by [serverless-http](https://github.com/dougmoscrop/serverless-http).
+Tailored for hapi.

 ## Goals